paulhamsh/Spark-Control-X/README.md

 It responds to these requests:
 - firmware id
-- what is the current 'bank'
+- what is the current 'profil'
-- waht is the bank name
+- waht is the profile name
 - which button sends which message

 It actions these messages:
 - set light RGB values

 Each configuration of the pedal has a set of six messages to send to the amp, each message assigned to a button.
-There are eight configuration 'banks' stored by the pedal
+There are eight configuration 'profiles' stored by the pedal

-Long pressing A increases the bank, Long pressing B decreases the bank.
+Long pressing A increases the profile, Long pressing B decreases the profile.
-The banks are numbered 1 to 8.
-A long press of A when the bank is 8 has no effect.
-A long press of B when the bank is 7 has no effect.
+The profile are numbered 1 to 8.
+A long press of A when the profile is 8 has no effect.
+A long press of B when the profile is 7 has no effect.
-There seem to be two banks for the looper - unsure of what these do.
+There seem to be two profile for the looper - unsure of what these do.

 The amp recognises various button messages as either: